sophia-zube/incari-doc/modules/figma-importer.md

 * **Prefabs**

-  * Nested *Figma* variants must not change the type of variant they use.
+  * In *Figma* every instance can change what variant it is.
+In nested instances, the inner instances must not change the type of variant they use.
 If there is a change, everything upwards in the hierarchy will imported as a **Frame**.

   * Remote *Figma* components are imported as **Frames**, so there is no linking to the original component.